MKLab-ITI/reveal-media-webservice/README.md

 - indexServiceHost: Where the [visual indexing webservice is hosted][7]
 - mongoHost: Where MongoDB is hosted
 - getSocialMedia: True to also crawl for social media using the [simmo-stream-manager web service][6]
-- streamConfFile: The social stream configuration file for the [simmo-stream-manager web service][6] in case getSocialMedia is true.
-Otherwise this parameter is not used
-- geoConfFile: The geo stream configuration file for the [simmo-stream-manager web service][6] in case getSocialMedia is true.
-Otherwise this parameter is not used
 - manipulationReportPath: Where the forensics component's output is saved
 - publish: If true, the output is published to RabbitMQ
 - numCrawls: The maximum number of simultaneous crawls